-OmniVision Reports Financial Results for the Fourth Quarter of Fiscal 2014
+OmniVision Reports Financial Results For the Fourth Quarter of Fiscal 2015

-SANTA CLARA, Calif., — May 29, 2014 — OmniVision Technologies, Inc. (Nasdaq: OVTI), a leading developer of advanced digital imaging solutions, today reported financial results for the fourth quarter of fiscal 2014 that ended on April 30, 2014.
+SANTA CLARA, Calif., — May 28, 2015 — OmniVision Technologies, Inc. (Nasdaq: OVTI), a leading developer of advanced digital imaging solutions, today reported financial results for fiscal 2015 and the fourth quarter that ended on April 30, 2015.

+Non-GAAP net income in the fourth quarter of fiscal 2015 was $13.9 million, or $0.22 per diluted share.
+Non-GAAP net income in the third quarter of fiscal 2015 was $23.3 million, or $0.38 per diluted share.
 Non-GAAP net income in the fourth quarter of fiscal 2014 was $23.9 million, or $0.40 per diluted share.
-Non-GAAP net income in the third quarter of fiscal 2014 was $40.4 million, or $0.69 per diluted share.
-Non-GAAP net income in the fourth quarter of fiscal 2013 was $17.5 million, or $0.31 per diluted share.
 Non-GAAP net income excludes stock-based compensation expenses and the related tax effects.
-Please refer to the attached schedule for a reconciliation of GAAP net income to non-GAAP net income for the three months and fiscal year ended April 30, 2014 and 2013 and for the three months ended January 31, 2014.
+Please refer to the attached schedule for a reconciliation of GAAP net income to non-GAAP net income for the three months and fiscal year ended April 30, 2015 and 2014 and for the three months ended January 31, 2015.

-GAAP gross margin for the fourth quarter of fiscal 2014 was 20.1%, as compared to 19.6% for the third quarter of fiscal 2014 and 17.5% for the fourth quarter of fiscal 2013.
-The sequential increase in fourth quarter gross margin was primarily attributable to the introduction of newer and lower cost products into our shipment mix.
+GAAP gross margin for the fourth quarter of fiscal 2015 was 22.4%, as compared to 22.1% for the third quarter of fiscal 2015 and 20.1% for the fourth quarter of fiscal 2014.
+The sequential increase in fourth quarter gross margin was primarily attributable to a reduction in overall production costs and a favorable mix shift, partially offset by a decrease in revenues recorded on the sale of previously written-down inventory and an increase in allowance for excess and obsolete inventories.

 Safe Harbor Statement

-Certain statements in this press release, including statements regarding our expectations regarding revenues and earnings per share for the three months ending July 31, 2014 are forward-looking statements.
-These forward-looking statements are based on management’s current expectations, and certain factors could cause actual results to differ materially from those in the forward-looking statements.
-These factors include, without limitation, our ability to maintain or increase sales to current key customers and end-users of our products; competition in current and emerging markets for image sensor products, including pricing pressures that could result from competition; our ability to increase the average selling prices or lower the costs associated with the development and manufacture of our new, complex products and technologies; fluctuations of wafer manufacturing costs, manufacturing yields, manufacturing capacity and other manufacturing processes and the impact on gross margins; the continued growth and development of current markets and the emergence of new markets in which we sell, or may sell, our products; fluctuations in sales mix and average selling prices; our ability to timely complete the product development cycle for new sensors; our ability to obtain design wins from various image sensor device manufacturers including manufacturers of mobile phones, tablets and entertainment devices, notebooks and webcams, security and surveillance systems, digital still and video cameras, automotive and medical imaging systems; our dependence on third party wafer foundries and their ability to manufacture our wafers in the required quantities, at acceptable quality, yields and costs, and in a timely manner; our ability to accurately forecast customer demand for our products; the impact of general economic conditions on orders from the end-user customers of our products; the market acceptance of products into which our products are designed; the development, production, introduction and marketing of new products and technology; the occurrence of litigation regarding intellectual property or indemnification claims from our suppliers or customers relating to our intellectual property; our strategic investments and relationships, and other risks detailed from time to time in our Securities and Exchange Commission filings and reports, including, but not limited to, our most recent Annual Report on Form 10-K and recent Quarterly Reports on Form 10-Q. We expressly disclaim any obligation to update information contained in any forward-looking statement.
+Certain statements in this press release, including statements regarding our focus in developing our technologies and growing our business, and statements regarding our expectations regarding revenues and earnings per share for the three months ending July 31, 2015 are forward-looking statements.
+These forward-looking statements are based on management’s current expectations, and certain factors could cause actual results to differ materially from those in the forwardlooking statements.
+These factors include, without limitation, our ability to maintain or increase sales to current key and new customers and end-users of our products; competition in current and emerging markets for image sensor products, including pricing pressures that could result from competition; our ability to increase the average selling prices or lower the costs associated with the development and manufacture of our new, complex products and technologies; the potential for a slowdown in sales in the near term due to an inventory build by our customers in the earlier part of the year; fluctuations of wafer manufacturing costs, manufacturing yields, manufacturing capacity and other manufacturing processes and the impact on gross margins; uncertainties for our customers, foundries, vendors, employees, or others with whom we do business that may be created by our recently announced merger agreement which uncertainties could adversely affect our business; the continued growth and development of current markets and the emergence of new markets in which we sell, or may sell, our products; fluctuations in sales mix and average selling prices; our ability to timely complete the product development cycle for new sensors; our ability to obtain design wins from various image sensor device manufacturers including manufacturers of mobile phones, tablets and entertainment devices, notebooks and webcams, security and surveillance systems, digital still and video cameras, automotive and medical imaging systems; our dependence on third party wafer foundries and their ability to manufacture our wafers in the required quantities, at acceptable quality, yields and costs, and in a timely manner; our ability to accurately forecast customer demand for our products; the impact of general economic conditions on orders from the end-user customers of our products; the market acceptance of products into which our products are designed; the development, production, introduction and marketing of new products and technology; the occurrence of litigation regarding intellectual property or indemnification claims from our suppliers or customers relating to our intellectual property; our strategic investments and relationships, and other risks detailed from time to time in our Securities and Exchange Commission (“SEC”) filings and reports, including, but not limited to, our most recent Annual Report on Form 10-K and recent Quarterly Reports on Form 10-Q. We expressly disclaim any obligation to update information contained in any forward-looking statement.

 Use of Non-GAAP Financial Information